Can law enforcement develop and run malware? Can they use malware for monitoring?

 The malware was developed and used by the French authorities, en masse on Encrochat devices, and had the ability to collect "all data stored on the device".
 That is, messages, geolocation data, usernames, passwords, and more, according to a document available to Motherboard.

-The document provides more details about the of the Authorities in its network Encrochat and the closure of the company at the beginning of the year.
+The document gives more details about the Authority's intrusion into its network Encrochat and the closure of the company at the beginning of the year.

 Organized crime groups across Europe and the rest of the world used the network before it was seized, in many cases to facilitate the trafficking of large quantities of drugs.
-The operation is one of the largest mass hacking operations by law enforcement to date.
-Authorities acquired more than a hundred encrypted messages.
+The company is one of the largest mass hacking companies by law enforcement to date.
+Authorities obtained more than a hundred million encrypted messages.

 "The NCA has been working with Gendarmerie on Encrochat for over 18 months, as the servers are hosted in France.
 "The ultimate goal of this collaboration was to identify and exploit any vulnerabilities in the content acquisition service," the document said, referring to both the UK National Crime Agency and one of France's national police forces.